PARACETAMOL

 FAQs

 PARACETAMOL works by inhibiting the production of certain chemical messengers in the brain known as prostaglandins.
-Thus, reducing pain.
+Thus reducing pain.
 Also, PARACETAMOL affects an area of the brain that regulates body temperature known as the hypothalamic heat-regulating centre.
 Thus, it reduces fever.

-You are not recommended to take PARACETAMOL with other paracetamol containing products as it may cause paracetamol overdose.
+You are not recommended to take PARACETAMOL with other paracetamol-containing products as it may cause paracetamol overdose.

-If you take more than suggested doses of PARACETAMOL, it may cause overdose and lead to serious liver damage.
+If you take more than the suggested doses of PARACETAMOL, it may cause an overdose and lead to serious liver damage.
 The symptoms of overdose include vomiting, loss of appetite, stomach pain, paleness and nausea.
 However, if you notice any of these symptoms while taking PARACETAMOL, please consult a doctor immediately.